 Now, Viber has rolled out the same technology for its iOS, Android, Windows, and Mac OS X users.

 It has not revealed what level of end-to-end protection it has added.
-There are the different set of rules for each kind of encryption.
+There are a different set of rules for each kind of encryption.

 In addition to the end-to-end encryption, the company has also added Hidden Chats function.
 With this function, the user can select any particular Viber contact and protect it with a four-digit PIN code.
 The user has to enter the PIN code every time a message is received from this contact.